Mindfulness

 • With practice, we can shift our thoughts, which shifts our moods — and over time, our behaviors.

 It’s not about erasing thoughts.
 It’s about changing our relationship with them.
 And when we give ourselves grace, the possibilities for growth, healing, and self-compassion are limitless.
+Self-Talk And Therapy responds well to focused clinical support.

 Share this article